quelgeek/iitypes/README.md

 # iitypes

-iitypes is a package to facilitate the marshalling of Ingres data into Python applications to facilitate development using Actian Ingres and its related products.
+iitypes is a package to marshall Actian Ingres and Vector data into Python applications.

 ## Installation